ovainola/ovainola.github.com/_posts/2017-21-5-neural_networks_softmax.markdown

 ![png](/images/machine_learning_softmax/neural_networks_bck_9_0.png)

-Whoa, such matrix joggling... let's stop and go the analogies.
-They're much more interesting :)
+Whoa, such matrix joggling... let's stop for a second and review some analogies.
+Less math is sometimes good for everybody :)

 <img src="/images/machine_learning_softmax/neuron_defin.png" alt="Drawing" style="width: 800px;"/>
 ![](/images/machine_learning_softmax/neuron_defin.png =250x100)

 As we talked before, each function represents a layer.
 In each function, each row in multiplier matrix represents a neuron.
 Usually (at least the pages where I visited) the multiplier columns aren't drawn.
-This leaves us with the circles, which represent the neurons.
+This leaves us with the circles, which represent only the neurons.
 In the picture above we can see that our matrix represents five (5) neurons.
 With the given analogy, we can draw our last example network as:

 ![png](/images/machine_learning_softmax/neural_network.png)

 and thus the name: neural network.
+Arrows just show how values are applied to the neuron (dot product and sum).
 If you're still reading: **Congratulations**!
 I have to honest: we've only covered the first half here, but do not worry!
 Following stuff is almost the same as in the previous posts.
+No dragons or nightmares.

 ## Softmax classifier

 ### Classification using propabilities

-In the last post support vector machine (SVM) and now we're about to use softmax classifier Definitions for the our loss function:
+In the last post we used support vector machine (SVM) for categorization problem but now we're about to use softmax classifier.
+Softmax is defined as:

 \begin{equation}
 L_i = -\log(p_{y_i}), \hspace{1cm} p_k = \frac{e^{f_k}}{\sum_j e^{f_{j}}}